SharePoint/sp-dev-docs/docs/general-development/customizing-ranking-models-to-improve-relevance-in-sharepoint.md

 ## Start your ranking model customization based on a SharePoint ranking model template
 <a name="sp15_using_custom_ranking_model"> </a>

-To make your customization easier, start by using one of the default ranking models in SharePoint Server 2013 as a template.
+To make your customization easier, start by using one of the default ranking models in SharePoint as a template.
 Then, modify that ranking model to suit your data set.

-SharePoint Server 2013 provides 14 ranking models by default.
+SharePoint provides 14 ranking models by default.
 See  [What is a ranking model?](http://technet.microsoft.com/library/7c8ddec1-c8ff-4a90-afae-387b27a653f1.aspx#Ranking_Models) (on TechNet) for detailed information about these ranking models and their purpose.

 > **Important:**
-> If you install the SharePoint Server 2013 cumulative update of August 2013, we recommend using the **Search Ranking Model with Two Linear Stages** as the base model for your custom ranking model.
+> If you install the SharePoint cumulative update of August 2013, we recommend using the **Search Ranking Model with Two Linear Stages** as the base model for your custom ranking model.
 The **Search Ranking Model with Two Linear Stages** is a copy of the **Default Search Model** with a linear second stage instead of a neural network second stage.